 Over a difficult 50-year fight, the Association played a critical role in developing and funding increasingly effective weapons to prevent, detect and treat the disease.
 Along the way, we launched the Christmas Seals® campaign, the first "direct mail" fundraiser that has become an enduring symbol of the power of volunteers to battle disease.

 Over the years, we continued the fight, targeting other threats to lung health, and becoming the American Lung Association, guardians of everyone's right to breathe.
 Still revolutionary, the Lung Association was among the first to tackle smoking as the nation's greatest preventable health risk, and to make the connection between air pollution and lung health.
 Landmark victories include:

 - Discovering an effective new treatment for children with TB

 - Discovering the cause of infant respiratory stress syndrome

 - Discovering the gene that causes cystic fibrosis

-- We launched LUNG FORCE a nationwide movement to unite women against lung cancer and for lung health
+- Launching LUNG FORCE, a nationwide movement to unite women against lung cancer and for lung health

 - Saving lives by increasing lung cancer screening for those at high risk